paulrobertlloyd/paulrobertlloyd-v4/src/_content/bookmarks/2011-10-06-stay_hungry_stay_foolish.md

 category:
 - steve_jobs
 ---
-{% include 'embed' with bookmark-of %}
+{% render 'embed' with bookmark-of %}

 Steve Jobs’ 2005 Stanford commencement address is a lesson on how to lead a life of fulfilment: